1. Home: Explore careers

 If you already have some industry experience or have completed training, then you may be able to apply for a ScreenSkills Trainee placement.

-With experience, you could move into a production assistant, assistant producer (AP) or producer role.
+With experience, you could become a production assistant, production co-ordinator or assistant producer (AP).

 Current opportunities